moble/quaternion/README.md

-The code was originally based on [code by Martin Ling](https://github.com/martinling/numpy_quaternion) (which he wrote with help from Mark Weibe), but has been rewritten with ideas from [rational](https://github.com/numpy/numpy-dtypes/tree/master/npytypes/rational) to work with both python 2.x and 3.x (and to fix a few bugs), and *greatly* expands the applications of quaternions.
+The code was originally based on [code by Martin Ling](https://github.com/martinling/numpy_quaternion) (which he wrote with help from Mark Wiebe), but has been rewritten with ideas from [rational](https://github.com/numpy/numpy-dtypes/tree/master/npytypes/rational) to work with both python 2.x and 3.x (and to fix a few bugs), and *greatly* expands the applications of quaternions.